TGSAN/CSharpAnywhere/README.md

 (Without .NET SDK)

 # Usage
-> If you want to use it in your project, you only need to include the `Source.cs` file and any version of the `Run` script.
+> If you want to use it in your project (example: CI/CD or software), you only need to include the `Source.cs` file and any version of the `Run` script.

 ## Windows and Linux and macOS and etc.
 Enter `CrossPlatform` directory